Skip to main content

 Closing your account

-If you've sold or closed your business, or no longer have employees, you can permanently close your account.
-If you’d like to make payments to Hostplus again in the future, you’ll need to re-join.
+If you've sold or closed your business, or permanently no longer have employees, you can close your employer account.
+If you employ staff and need to make payments to Hostplus again in the future, you’ll need to re-join.

 Our dedicated team is here to help